Exceptional Ceremonies in the Ottawa & Toronto/Markham Areas

 We recognize that it may take some time for you to fully process all of the many vow options available to you.
 We understand this and will work with you on your own timeline so that you get it pulled together just right.
 Sometimes this means finalizing the sript only the day before the wedding and sometimes, just at the ceremony, itself.

-Call us to discuss how both of you can leverage the power of these indvidual vows to make your ceremony the most meaningful and memorable it can be
+Contact us (Lynne & Keith) using the automated form or by phone at (613) 831-7555 to how both of you can leverage the power of these individual vows to make your ceremony the most meaningful and memorable it can be

-We are not just any Marriage or Wedding Officiant, Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
-We are the three most innovative and experienced Wedding Officiants in Canada and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
-Call us at 613 831-7555 to see what we can do for you in helping you achieve your day of dreams.
+Lynne Langille and Keith Langille are not just any Ottawa Marriage or Wedding Officiant, non-denominational Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
+Lynne Langille and Keith Langille are the two most innovative and experienced Wedding Officiants in Ottawa and their passion in helping you achieve a spectacularly unique and personalized ceremony is what drives them.
+Call Lynne Langille or Keith Langille at 613 831-7555 to see what they can do for you in helping you with your Ottawa area wedding ceremony.